Let us explore the possible options for visas to Russia.

 Russian business visas can be granted as a single or double-entry permit valid for up to 30 or 90 days.
 Multiple entry variants with a maximum duration of one year are also available.

 Once more, when applying for this immigration route to Russia, visa support documentation is required before an application can be made.
 In this case, an invitation must be obtained from a Russian company.
 This must be provided as a hard copy or sent via telex to the nominated Russian consulate as part of the application.

 Global Visas can attend to this.
 In Russia, business visas are valid for a range of business-based activities including attending meetings, negotiations, or conferences.

 However, holders of this type of permit are not allowed to engage in any kind of employment whilst in the country.

 In cases where applicants wish to apply for a one-year multiple entry business permits, it may be necessary to provide an HIV certificate.

 Processing Times and Fees

-Although Russian immigration visa services are subject to change, at present applications for short stay visas can normally be completed in seven working days.
+Although Russian immigration visa services are subject to change, at present applications for short stay visas can normally be completed within seven working days.

 In addition, the same day service is also available.
 However, it should be noted that immigration law is frequently subject to change and the time taken to process an application may also be affected by the nationality of the applicant.
 Similarly, fees may also change at short notice.